Our free membership, business.com+, takes the pain out of choosing new business services.

 Omnichannel communications

-With the shift from POTS (plain old telephone service) to VoIP technology, call center systems allow you to interact with your customers and employees in many different ways.
+With the shift from POTS (Plain Old Telephone Service) to VoIP technology, call center systems now support multiple ways to connect with customers and employees, including:

 Live call coaching

-Live call coaching allows a third person, such as a manager or trainer, to interact with an operator without the caller hearing.
-Live call coaching systems help with training and mentoring.
+Live call coaching allows a third party, such as a manager or trainer, to interact with an operator during a call without the customer’s knowledge.
+These systems are especially useful for training and mentoring purposes.

 Performance evaluation

-By monitoring an operator’s performance, you can identify gaps in training and areas where you may need to write a performance improvement plan.
-Call center systems with performance evaluation abilities can create reports, graphs and other data while measuring employee performance.
+By monitoring an operator’s performance, you can identify gaps in training and areas where a performance improvement plan may be needed.
+Call center systems with performance evaluation capabilities can generate reports, visualizations, dashboards and other data while measuring employee performance.

 Predictive dialer